 RB: You got me?
 I mean well we probably would have gotten help for her.
-Uh you know we were gonna do everything we could do for my mother but in saying that were her life- she worked to the crab factory until the end.
+We were gonna do everything we could do for my mother but in saying that were her life- she worked to the crab factory until the end.
 There were no more crab factory.